Soscol Junction

 With such growth in traffic it might have been tempting to construct a large interchange to handle the congestion caused by too many vehicles making too many connections, and such a structure was presented to opinion leaders, local legislators and the public during the early stages of project development.
 But sentiments strongly opposed a monolithic structure and favored a less obtrusive interchange.
 After all, the allure of Napa is many-fold, but the beauty of the area ranks high as a reason to visit, and a sprawling interchange ran counter to the image the populace wanted to project.

-The Soscol Junction Project was designed to move traffic, while keeping a low profile.
+The Soscol Junction Interchange Project was designed to move traffic, while keeping a low profile.
 Additionally, the interchange supports multi-model traffic, Class -1 pedestrian and bicycle path, as alternative means of travel is another goal of the project.

 The project will also construct 1,200 feet of Class-1 facility to accommodate bicycles/ pedestrians through the intersection.

-• Start Construction: Summer 2022
+- Start Construction: Summer 2022

-• Open for Traffic: Fall 2024
+- Open for Traffic: Fall 2024

-• Finish Construction: Fall 2025
+- Finish Construction: Fall 2025

 Soscol Junction Present Configuration

-Soscol Junction Rendering of Completed Project
+Soscol Junction Interchange Project

-Soscol Junction Completed Project
+Soscol Junction Interchange Project Ribbon Cutting in Napa